Oleksiy Honcharuk

 Oleksiy Valeriyovych Honcharuk (Олексі́й Вале́рійович Гончару́к, [olekˈs⁽ʲ⁾ij wɐˈlɛr⁽ʲ⁾ijowɪdʒ ɦontʃɐˈruk]; born 7 July 1984) is a Ukrainian politician.
 He served as the Prime Minister of Ukraine from 29 August 2019 to 4 March 2020 following a landslide parliamentary election win.
 Honcharuk was replaced by Denys Shmyhal during the formation of the Shmyhal Government.

-Before this appointment, Honcharuk was a lawyer and the deputy head of the Office of the President of Ukraine, led by Volodymyr Zelenskyy. and a member of the Servant of the People party led by Zelenskyy.
-At the age of 35 at the time of appointment, he is also the youngest Prime Minister in Ukrainian history.
+Before this appointment, Honcharuk was a lawyer and the deputy head of the Office of the President of Ukraine, led by Volodymyr Zelenskyy.
+He was also a member of the Servant of the People.
+Being 35 years old at the time of appointment, he is the youngest Prime Minister in Ukrainian history.

 Early life and career

 Family

 Oleksiy Valeriyovych Honcharuk was born on 7 July 1984 in Zhmerynka, Vinnytsia Oblast, in what was then the Ukrainian Soviet Socialist Republic of the Soviet Union.
 Other sources have claimed that he was born in Horodnia, Chernihiv Oblast, where he finished school.

 Honcharuk's father Valeriy was a politician, and part of the Social Democratic Party of Ukraine (united).
 He died in an accident in 2003.
-Honcharuk later told journalists that his father's death was the motivating factor for his decision to reform emergency medical services as Prime Minister.
+Honcharuk later told journalists that his father's death was the motivating factor for his decision to reform emergency medical services as prime minister.

 Oleksiy's mother, Tetiana, is a doctor.
 When Oleksiy was 16 years old, she immigrated to Italy and lives there until now.
 During the COVID-19 pandemic, Tetiana served in a hospital near Milan.

 Oleksiy Honcharuk also has a younger brother.

 Education

-Honcharuk was a student of the Interregional Academy of Personnel Management from 2001 to 2006.
-In 2006 he obtained his master's degree in Public Administration at the National Academy for Public Administration.
+Honcharuk was a student of the Interregional Academy of Personnel Management from 2001 to 2006, graduating with a law master's degree.
+Later, he obtained a degree at the National Academy for Public Administration.
 He also graduated from the Aspen Institute in Kyiv and Kyiv-Mohyla Business School.